 Over our five-decade history, Temple Beth El has been proud to help those less fortunate in our community.
 It is a value we live and we teach to our children.
-Our Social Action Calendar has a full listing of volunteer opportunities, where our members can sign up to participate.

 Each month, there is a way to participate in Social Action at Temple Beth El.

-We have an on-going collection of unopened non-perishable food to donate to the Jacobson Food Pantry at Ruth and Norman Rales Jewish Family Services.
+Jacobson Food Pantry: An on-going collection of unopened non-perishable food to donate to the Jacobson Food Pantry at Ruth and Norman Rales Jewish Family Services.

-Collecting excess produce from the fields to donate to local food pantries.
+Gleaning: Collecting excess produce from the fields to donate to local food pantries.

-Build a home for less fortunate in our community.
+Habitat for Humanity: Build a home for less fortunate in our community.

 Beth El Team Walks: We support various organizations including The American Heart Association Walk, The Light the Night Walk for Leukemia & Lymphoma, The Walk for Life for The Gift of Life Bone Marrow Foundation, The Florida Brain Cancer 5K for Brain Cancer Research, Great Strides Walk for The Cystic Fibrosis Foundation and more.

-Temple Beth El has partnered with The Wayne Barton Study Center for many years to host an annual Easter Dinner.
+Pearl City Easter Dinner: Temple Beth El has partnered with The Wayne Barton Study Center for many years to host an annual Easter Dinner.

-When there is a crisis, Temple Beth El springs into action.
+Crisis Response: When there is a crisis, Temple Beth El springs into action.
 We have provided emergency assistance to victims of hurricanes, earthquakes, fires and other natural disasters.

 To be a member of Temple Beth El is to be a member of a Jewish family.
 We participate in the mitzvah of visiting the sick and caring for the elderly.
 Bikkur Cholim volunteers receive training and guidance from the clergy and other volunteers so that we can visit and provide extra support when you or a family member is ill.
 Please contact the clergy office or call 561-391-8900.